Vice Versa (novel)

 Vice Versa: A Lesson to Fathers is a comic novel by Thomas Anstey Guthrie, writing under the pseudonym "F. Anstey", first published in 1882.
 The title originates from the Latin phrase "vice versa", meaning "the other way around".

-Set in Victorian London, via a magic stone from India a father and son switch places, thus live each other's lives, and gain a better understanding for each other before they switch back.
+In Victorian London, a father and son switch places by means of a magic stone from India, thus live each other's lives, and gain a better understanding for each other before they switch back.

 Plot summary

-Set in contemporary Victorian times, the novel concerns businessman Paul Bultitude and his son Dick.
+Set in contemporary Victorian times, the novel concerns stuffy businessman Paul Bultitude and his son Dick.
 Dick is about to leave home to return to a boarding school run by the cane-wielding headmaster, Dr. Grimstone.
-Bultitude, seeing his son's fear of returning to school, asserts that schooldays are the best years of a boy's life, and how he wishes he were the one going.
+Bultitude, seeing Dick's fear of returning to school, dismisses his son's concerns by asserting that schooldays are the best years of a boy's life, and how he wishes he were the one going.

-At this point, thanks to a magic stone brought by an uncle from India which grants the possessor one wish, the father becomes a boy identical to the son.
-They are now on even terms.
-Dick, holding the stone, is ordered by his father to return him to his own body, but Dick refuses, and decides instead to become a man identical to how his father looked before the change.
-Mr Bultitude has to begin the new term at his son's boarding school, while Dick gets a chance to run his father's business in the City.
+At this point, thanks to a magic stone brought by Dick's uncle from India which grants the possessor one wish, the father and son find themselves magically transformed into identical versions of the other.
+Dick, holding the stone, is ordered by his father to return him to his own body, but Dick refuses.
+Paul has to begin the new term at his son's boarding school, while Dick gets a chance to run his father's business in the City.
 In the end, both are restored to their own bodies, with a better understanding of each other.